Options (Setup menu)

 Account Name

-Optional: If your POP3 mail server requires authentication, this is your account id.
+Optional: If your SMTP mail server requires authentication, this is your account user name or ID.

 Password

-Optional: If your POP3 mail server requires authentication, this is your account password.
+Optional: If your SMTP mail server requires authentication, this is your account password.

 Name

-Your name as you want it to appear in the recipient's inbox, such as: "My Name" (without the quotation marks).
+Your name as you want it to appear in the recipient's inbox, such as: "John Doe" (without the quotation marks).

 E-mail address